Character Generation

 At this point, a 'gamble' may be rolled on any two traits the player desires.
 This allows him or her to shore up any shortcomings they may perceive, or otherwise lets them bulk up a character if they would like.
 Note that the character's traits must remain within the normal human maximums (as detailed in the Traits section); drop a trait to that level if a gamble raises it too far.

 Once physical and mental traits are set, calculate the character's Health, Fortune, and (if those optional rules are in play) negative Health and mental Health values.
-Normal humans may determine their starting Lifestyle rank value on table B. Their Popularity trait will initially be zero (0).
+Normal humans may determine their starting Lifestyle rank value on table B. Their Repute trait will initially be zero (0).

 Table 36: Rank Modifiers (Gambling)